w3f/PSPs/PSPs/drafts/psp-nesting.md

         " * `child_nft`: (collection_id, token_id) of the child instance.",
         "",
         " # Result:",
-        " Ownership of child NFT will be transferred to this contract (cross contract call)", " On success emits `ChildAdded`",
+        " Ownership of child NFT will be transferred to this parent NFT", " On success emits `ChildAdded`",
-        " On success emits `ChildAccepted` - only if caller is already the owner of the child NFT" ],
+        " On success emits `ChildAccepted` - only if caller is already the owner of the parent NFT" ],
     "label": "Nesting::add_child",
     "mutates": true,